Boatwright Memorial Library Renovation

 The Discovery District on the first floor will serve as a dynamic hub of academic support and technology resources, housing research librarians and the Weinstein Learning Center.
 The Conservatory District on the second floor will offer quiet study areas and a home to digital scholarship.
 And in the basement, the Warehouse District will house the library’s more traditional functions — book stacks, study carrels, and group study rooms.

-Ground Floor Renderings
+First & Second Floor Renderings

 Renovation Updates & Timeline